NikkiR97/cmpe188project/README.md

 ```

 ## Push to Github
-Don't push your virtual environment folders, it won't be usable to everyone.
+"Freeze" the current state of environment packages into requirements.txt so every person will have the same settings & versions.
+Don't push your virtual environment folders as is, b/c it won't be usable on every machine.
 ```
 pip freeze > requirements.txt
 git add --all